 composer create-project --prefer-dist laravel/laravel projectName

-How to add proper permission to your project?
+How to add proper permission to your laravel project?

 Once you have newly created project you need to assign proper folder permissions to prevent any errors related to storage or logs folder.